 Are You Setting the Right Virtual Sales Goals?

 In the beginning, everybody pivoted to virtual selling in a rush.
 Sound like you?
 When you were having trouble closing sales online, you may have tempered your sales expectations to suit.

 But as you grow as a virtual seller, you’ll find that your potential grows with you.
 You’ve probably settled in with virtual selling since the beginning (and buyers have gotten more used to it, too).
 It may be time to reevaluate your goals.

 Run inventory on your sales goals.
 Are they still realistic?
 Do they need to be updated to suit the reality of the current sales better?
 Take frequent stock of your remote selling goals—try quarterly or even more often in this fast-changing sales climate—and make sure they’re still right for you.

-How Do You Want Your Virtual Selling Process to Look in the Future?
+How Do You Want Your Virtual Sales Strategy to Look in the Future?